algorithmic-sabotage/asrg/content/_index.md

 {{< home-item
     src="technopolitics-of-fronts/images/output-639.png"
     title="Technopolitics of Fronts"
-    subtitle="Mailing list for the coordination and organisation of the communitarian assembly on “Technopolitics of Fronts” “above” and “below” the algorithm." link="technopolitics-of-fronts/"
+    subtitle="This mailing list has been constituted for the purpose of coordinating and organizing the communitarian assembly on the “Technopolitics of Fronts”." link="technopolitics-of-fronts/"
 >}}